- Music Lessons

 Teacher: Mrs Mary Pilcher-Clayton.
 Email: email@example.com

-What are the lesson dates & times?
 All lessons will be held within the school day and during term time.
-(There will be no lessons the first week back in September, the last week of terms 2 & 6 or in SATs week).
+(There are however no lessons the first week back in September, the last week of terms 2 & 6 or in SATs week).

-What are the costs?
 The cost of lessons is a private arrangement between the tutor and parents/carers.
 Wiltshire Music Connect indicate that a 15 minute 1-2-1 lesson with an Associate Provider costs around £8.50 per week.
 A shared 20 minute group lesson costs around £5.67 per week.
 Tutors will invoice parents/carers directly.
+Subsidies are available – please see the music lesson subsidy section below for more information.

 Music Lesson Subsidy